 Simply Drop, Greensource, Oxfam, Redeem and Scope will all accept your old mobiles and chargers.
-Contact any of them to find out how to donate or contact us to request an envelope.
+Contact any of them to find out how to donate.
 Please remove all SIM cards.

 This type of waste can be included in the WEEE waste and can be reused and recycled.
 It is important that the battery of the mobile phone is correctly disposed of in accordance to with the regulations for hazardous waste.

 These can be recycled.
 Put them in your normal recycling.